gianlucaperna/Retina/README.md

 Basic usage with one pcap file:
 ```
+python3 Retina.py -d samples/webex/webex_sample.pcapng
-python3 Retina.py -d test/webex/pcap1.pcap -so webex -log test/log/webex -ta 1000
+python3 Retina.py -d samples/webex/webex_sample.pcapng -log samples/webex -so webex -ta 1000
 ```
 where Retina.py is the *main* and the rest are arguments.
-We take the pcap file *test/webex/pcap1.pcap* and its corresponding log file (of the same name) from the folder *test/log/webex* and create a `.csv` file of statistics with a time aggregation of 1 second (1000ms).
+We take the pcap file *samples/webex/webex_sample.pcapng* and its corresponding log file (of the same name) from the folder *samples/webex* and create a `.csv` file of statistics with a time aggregation of 1 second (1000ms).
-The name of the `.csv` file will be *pcap1_1000s.csv*
+The name of the `.csv` file will be *pcap1_1000ms.csv*

 Basic usage with multiple pcap files in the same folder and of the same application:
 ```
-python3 Retina.py -d test/webex -so webex -log test/log/webex -ta 1000
+python3 Retina.py -d samples/webex -so webex -log samples/webex -ta 1000
 ```
-Say that we have two pcap files pcap1 and pcap2 in the folder *test/webex*.
-We give as input the directory *test/webex* and the directory of the application log files for the two pcaps (*test/log/webex*).
+Say that we have two pcap files pcap1 and pcap2 in the folder *samples/webex*.
+We give as input the directory *samples/webex* and the directory of the application log files for the two pcaps (*samples/webex*).
 The outputs will be `.csv` files with the `same name` of the pcaps.
-In this case Retina will output two files: pcap1_1000s.csv and pcap2_1000s.csv
+In this case Retina will output two files: pcap1_1000ms.csv and pcap2_1000ms.csv

 To run the docker, use:
 ```
-docker run -v /Users/gianlucaperna/Desktop/Debug_webex:/Debug_webex retina -d /Debug_webex -log /Debug_webex -so webex -ta 2000
+docker run -v samples/webex:/Debug_webex retina -d /Debug_webex -log /Debug_webex -so webex -ta 2000
 ```
 where after -v you specify the folder to mount, then you specify all the parameters that are explained in the section [Arguments](#arguments).